fernandozago/InMemoryQueue/README.md

 # How to use it ?
+(Server)

 - Server using `Kestrel`:
+- Add package: InMemoryQueue

 `Program.cs`